-The Grandview Museum is open by appointment only.
-Tours can be arranged by calling the Grandview Parks and Recreation Department at (509) 882-9219.
+The Grandview Museum is also available for group tours.
+They can be arranged by calling the Grandview Parks and Recreation Department at (509) 882-9219.

 The Grandview Museum (formerly know as the Ray E. Powell Museum located at 313 S. Division Street) was envisioned by its donor, Ray E. Powell.
 The museum facility opened to the public in 1969 which marked the 60th anniversary of the incorporation of the City of Grandview.
 On display at the museum, and of prime interest to all ages of people, is the Kiblinger car of about 1900 vintage.
 It is one of the very last two that exist, and it is exhibited by Ray Powell and Earl Shirk.